A closer look at the vaccines Canada is betting on to stem the spread of COVID-19

 Type: Non-replicating viral vector

-Doses reserved: Up to 38 million (enough to vaccinate 19 million or 38 million people)
+Doses reserved: Up to 38 million (enough to vaccinate 38 million)

 Phase of development: Phase 3 trial started in September